wrznr/timur/README.md

 # timur: Finite-state morphology for German

 This package started as a migration of a set of finite-state grammars for the morphological analysis of German words delivered with [`SFST`](http://www.cis.uni-muenchen.de/~schmid/tools/SFST/), a finite-state transducer (FST) toolkit by [Helmut Schmid](http://www.cis.uni-muenchen.de/~schmid/), to [`Pynini`](http://www.opengrm.org/twiki/bin/view/GRM/Pynini), another FST toolkit.
 The latter has the advantage that it is implemented as a python library allowing for seamless interaction with tons of other useful python packages.
-By now a number of morphological operations have been added and some analysis strategies adjusted in comparison to the original rule set.
+By now, a number of morphological operations have been added and some analysis strategies adjusted in comparison to the original rule set.

 ## Installation